 Meet the Principal Investigator(s) for the project

 Professor Habin Lee - I am Chair in Digital Business Analytics at Brunel Business School and have received a PhD in Management Engineering and MEng in Management Science from KAIST (Korea Advanced Institute of Science and Technology).
 Previously, I gained industrial experience from BT Group CTO for 6 years before joining Brunel.
-I secured more than 3 million Euros of research grants from EU FP7, H2020 and other international funding bodies to Brunel University London.
+I secured more than 3 million Euros of research grants from MRC, ESRC, EU FP7, H2020 and other international funding bodies to Brunel University London.
 My research interests include governance mechanisms in online communities and supply chain networks in public and private sectors applying computational big data analytics and process theories.
 The excellence of my research has been awarded by international institutes such as AIS (Association for Information Systems), WfMC (Workflow Management Coalition) and IET (The Institutes of Engineering and Technology) as well as BT Group.
 I published articles on international journals including Management Science, Journal of AIS, European Journal of Operational Research, IEEE Tr Mobile Computing, IEEE Pervasive Computing, Information Systems Management, and Government Information Quarterly among others.
 I have strong connections within the industry, providing paid consulting services to several companies including BT Group.

 Related Research Group(s)